ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

 Similarly, `case {"user": name, "id": id}:` on a dictionary captures the values of the `"user"` and `"id"` keys into the variables `name` and `id` respectively.
 We will show more of these in Sequence and Mapping patterns.

-**Irrefutable patterns:** A capture pattern (on its own) always matches, because it imposes no conditions on the value.
+**Irrefutable patterns:** A capture pattern (on its own) always matches because it imposes no conditions on the value.
 Patterns that always succeed are called _irrefutable_.
 If an irrefutable pattern is used as a top-level case (like `case x:` at the same indent as case), it matches everything and typically must be the last case (otherwise it would prevent any subsequent cases from ever running).
 Using a capture as the last case is one way to handle "default" scenarios while still naming the value.